 Local Authorities have a duty to investigate (under S47 of the Children Act 1989).
 Where a Local Authority is informed that there is a child who is living, or is found, in their area and they have reasonable cause to suspect that child is suffering or is likely to suffer significant harm they must make such enquiries as necessary to promote or safeguard the child's welfare.
-Together for Children through the Integrated Contact and Referral Team undertakes this responsibility on behalf of the Local Authority once a referral has been made.
+The Initial Response Service undertakes this responsibility on behalf of the Local Authority once a referral has been made.